 Led by university President Sidney A. McPhee, MTSU paid tribute to six alumni who have brought their alma mater prestige and distinction through their exceptional professional careers and loyal support.

-The MTSU Alumni Association’s 2014-15 honorees include Vernice “FlyGirl” Armour, Distinguished Alumna recipient; Ashley Elizabeth Graham, Young Alumni Achievement Award honoree; and four recipients of the first-time True Blue Citations of Distinction:
+The MTSU Alumni Association’s 2014-15 honorees include Vernice “FlyGirl” Armour, Distinguished Alumna recipient; Ashley Elizabeth Graham, Young Alumni Achievement Award honoree; and four recipients of the first-time True Blue Citations of Distinction.
+They are

-- Dr. Linda Gilbert, Achievement in Education by an alumnus outside of MTSU.
+• Dr. Linda Gilbert, Achievement in Education by a graduate outside of MTSU.

 From 1960 to present, the MTSU Alumni Association has recognized accomplished alumni with the association’s highest honor: the Distinguished Alumni Award.
-A younger alumnus who is making a positive impact in the world receives the Young Alumni Achievement Award.
+A younger alumnus who is making a positive impact on the world is chosen for the Young Alumni Achievement Award.
 New this year are the True Blue Citations of Distinction.

 The honorees will ride in the MTSU Homecoming Parade Saturday, Oct.
 18, and will be recognized later in the day during the MTSU vs. UAB Homecoming Game, which has a 2:30 p.m. kickoff.